Gulf State Park

 Practical Information

 Gulf State Park is located at 20115 State Park Road in Gulf Shores, Alabama.
 Central Gulf Shores is about two miles west of the main park entrance.
 From I-10, take Exit 44 south on Highway 59 through Gulf Shores, then head east on Highway 182 to reach the park entrance.
-Daily parking fees apply for beach access.
+Beach parking fees apply: $15 per day for personal vehicles (increased from $10 in 2026), and $35 for vehicles with a trailer, buses, or large RVs, with that parking permitted at the Beach Pavilion and Pier only.
+An annual beach parking pass is $200, available at Park Headquarters.
+Orange Beach residents and veterans are eligible for a free annual pass.
 Camping and lodging reservations can be made through the Alabama State Parks reservation system online.
 The park is open year-round, though facilities and staffing are reduced in winter months.
 Summer is peak season for beach use, while spring and fall offer milder conditions for hiking and wildlife viewing.